oroinc/crm/README.md

 TODO
 ====

-- behavior : timestamp, soft delete, audit, versionning, transalatable / scopable values
+- behavior : timestamp, soft delete, audit, versionning, translatable / scopable values

 - clean way to play with backend type and add some new